-This includes all holdings acquired and catalogued other than books and serials, audio materials, video materials, and e-books.
-Examples include, but are not limited to: government documents, maps, kits, etc. See: Collection, Audio Materials, Print Materials, Video Materials, E-Books
+This includes all holdings acquired and catalogued other than print materials, electronic books, audio materials, and video materials.
+Examples include, but are not limited to: government documents, maps, kits, etc. See: Collection, Audio Materials, Print Materials, Video Materials, Electronic Books